Small Business Website: How to Create One in 2023?

 Present your business on your terms

 You might think a website is unnecessary since you already enjoy a healthy Facebook, LinkedIn, and/or Instagram presence.
-On social media though, you're subject to the whims of the masses, with the court of public opinion being a fickle thing.
+On social media though, you're subject to the whims of the masses.
 With a website, however, you have full control over your message, making it possible to show off the best features of your business.

 Gain new customers and expand your reach